 Jake Brigance gave one of the greatest closing arguments ever in A Time to Kill.
 This remains true even though Matthew McConaughey has tried to cheapen my memories by making so many “not so very good” chick flicks.

-In the real world, closing arguments rarely sway a jury like Jake Brigance’s did.
+In the actual world, closing arguments rarely sway a jury like Jake Brigance’s did.
 How rarely?
-According to David Ball’s new book, only about 1 in 12 jurors change their mind during a closing argument.
+According to David Ball’s recent book, only about 1 in 12 jurors change their mind during a closing argument.
 This is actually a good thing.
-It underscores that most juries make decisions based on how they process the evidence, not which party has the best lawyer orator.
+It underscores that most juries decide based on how they process the evidence, not which party has the best lawyer orator.

 This is old advice that has been around for years.
 What Ball does is refine this advice, telling lawyers the importance of giving specific verbatim weapons that jurors can use when arguing with other jurors.